argoproj/argo-cd/docs/operator-manual/ingress.md

 The Ambassador Edge Stack can be used as a Kubernetes ingress controller with [automatic TLS termination](https://www.getambassador.io/docs/latest/topics/running/tls/#host) and routing capabilities for both the CLI and the UI.

 The API server should be run with TLS disabled.
-Edit the `argocd-server` deployment to add the `--insecure` flag to the argocd-server command.
+Edit the `argocd-server` deployment to add the `--insecure` flag to the argocd-server command, or simply set `server.insecure: "true"` in the `argocd-cmd-params-cm` ConfigMap [as described here](server-commands/additional-configuration-method.md).
 Given the `argocd` CLI includes the port number in the request `host` header, 2 Mappings are required.

 ### Option 1: Mapping CRD for Host-based Routing
 ```yaml